owen62/PythonKeyLogger/README.md

 python keylogger.py
 ```

-The script will run on your machine indefinitely.
+The script will run on your machine for 20 secs.
+Then the logs will be stored in a encrypted zipfile

 ### Decrypt the logs

-To decrypt the logs, run the Decrypt.py script:
+To decrypt the zipfile, run the Decrypt.py script:

 ```bash
 python Decrypt.py
 ```
+You can now access to your logs.

 ## Notes